-Most people have never been involved in a personal injury lawsuit.
-As a result, accident victims and their families often ask how long the process will take.
+Accident victims and their families often ask how long the lawsuit process will take.
 Most want to resolve their case and get their life back on track as quickly as possible.

 Unfortunately, there isn’t always a reliable answer to this question.
 The length of time it takes to resolve your case varies depending on the severity of your injuries, the money at stake, and the quality and reputation of your legal team.
 Every case is different, but there are several important milestones common to most.
 Here’s what you need to know.